 Do I have to register for MUEN 222/322 (Trojan Marching Band) to be in the Band?

-Trojan Band members are encouraged but not required to register for the Band as a class.
+Band members are encouraged but not required to register for the band as a class.
 You pay the same tuition whether you take 12-18 units.
 If you’re already at 18 units, you don’t need to pay for the extra unit, but if you have units to spare, go ahead and take band for elective credit.
-Music majors should consult with your academic advisor about Ensemble Credit for MUEN 222/322.
+Music majors should consult with their academic advisor about Ensemble Credit for MUEN 222/322.

 Are scholarships available to members of the Trojan Marching Band?

 The Trojan Marching Band does not provide scholarships to students, but Band Grants are available for members who meet the criteria.
 Members who are interested in receiving a Band Grant must come to the Band Office and fill out the appropriate paperwork after Band Camp.

 How much does membership in the Trojan Marching Band cost?

 The Trojan Marching Band raises over $1 million per year.
 This money is used to pay for instruments, airfare, hotels, meals, uniforms, and other band expenses.
 Transportation and hotels are provided on trips.
 Most meals on trips will be provided, but sometimes the band members need to provide their own food.